 The MC300C is a beast in that it weighs about 60 pounds.
-It’s very well built and obviously fun to look at – though I could do without the polished, mirror-like area, which only demands more cleaning.
+It’s very well built and obviously fun to look at – though I could do without the polished, mirror-like area, which only shows off my lack of cleaning skills.
 Since the 300B tubes aren’t cheap, I’m using stock PSVane 300B tubes that came with it.
 Even with the stock preamp tubes, the sound quality is impressive.
-Because tube amps are just as much as obsession as they are a tool, I threw $100 at tubedepot.com to upgrade the preamp tubes a step, but will keep the stock PSVane 300Bs with for awhile.

 Basic MS-300C tube amplifier specs:

 Tubes: 300B x 2 (power tubes), 5ZP3 (rectifier tube), 12AT7 x 2 and 6N8P x 2 (pre-amp tubes).

 Output power: 8.5W per side – or 9.5W depending on which user manual you get, apparently.
-(That’s more than enough power… unless you own those ridiculous tower speakers with 10 drivers and a 60db sensitivity rating)
+(That’s more than enough power… unless you own those ridiculous tower speakers with 10 drivers and a 60db sensitivity rating.)